LukeADay/Payments/README.md

 * A H2O Binary model `gbm_grid_1_model_4`, which can be loaded but requires the same version of H2O.
 * A MOJO model (model object optimised) - this should be used for production as it doesn't require a specific version of H2O.
 This can be used for real-time scoring in production.

 The `Summary.ipynb` file loads the trained H2O binary model from the `models` directory with the processed data and produces **variable importance**, **shap summary plots** and **partial dependence plots**.
-This file also contains details behind the various stages of the analysis.
+This file also contains details behind the various stages of the analysis.g